waterhackweek/Connector/README.md

 # Connector

-Freshwater Connect is a tool to visualize and summarize connections between researchers in the hydrologic sciences.
+The Freshwater Waterhackweek Connector is a tool to visualize and summarize connections between researchers in the hydrologic sciences.

 This project is currently in the planning and early development phase.